2006 Belarusian presidential election: Domestic

 Following the election, an organization with ties to the government released exit poll results claiming that Lukashenko secured over 80% of the vote.
-In contrast, Milinkievič's campaign office asserted that he received 25.6% of the vote, compared to Lukashenko's 47%.
+Milinkievič's campaign office said that he received 25.6% of the vote, compared to Lukashenko's 47%.

-Belarusian authorities vowed to crush unrest in the event of large-scale protests following the election.
-Lukashenko declared victory and the defeat of the "revolution," stating that while he was unwilling to jail Milinkievič and Kazulin, he did not rule out the possibility.
+Belarusian authorities said they would crush any protests following the election.
+Lukashenko declared victory and the defeat of the "revolution", stating that while he was unwilling to jail Milinkievič and Kazulin, he did not rule out the possibility.

-In protest of the election results, approximately 10,000 people gathered at October Square in Minsk.
-They waved the white-red-white flag of independent Belarus, the flag of Europe, and flags of other nations such as Ukraine, Poland, and Russia.
-Several hundred protesters remained at the square overnight, with thousands present each evening.
+Protesting the election results, approximately ten thousand people gathered at October Square in Minsk.
+They waved the Belarusian white-red-white flag, the flag of Europe, and flags of other nations such as Ukraine, Poland, and Russia.
+Several hundred protesters remained at the square overnight and thousands were present each evening.

-The opposition planned a significant "show of strength" for Saturday, 25 March, coinciding with the anniversary of the establishment of the Belarus Democratic Republic.
-However, police dispersed the protests early on Friday, arresting hundreds.
-On Saturday, 6,000 people gathered, but riot police blocked their access to the central square and arrested Kazulin., who was sentenced to five and a half years in prison in July.
+The opposition planned a large protest for Saturday, which coincided with the anniversary of the establishment of the Belarusian People's Republic.
+The police dispersed the protests early on Friday, arresting hundreds.
+On Saturday, 6,000 people gathered, but riot police blocked their access to the central square and arrested Kazulin, who was sentenced to five and a half years in prison in July.

-According to the Czech News Agency, Jan Rybar, reporter of the Czech daily Mlada fronta Dnes, was attacked and beaten up at the opposition demonstration in Minsk.
-He said in his opinion he had been beaten up by agents of the Belarusian secret police KGB, but has no direct piece of evidence to prove it.

-During the protests, Belarusian authorities also arrested Mariusz Maszkiewicz, the former Polish ambassador to Belarus, and Polish journalist Weronika Samolinska.
-They reported arresting over 500 people during the protests.
+Jan Rybar, a reporter of the Czech daily Mlada fronta Dnes, was beaten at the opposition demonstration in Minsk.
+He speculated he had been attacked by agents of the Belarusian KGB.
+Belarusian authorities arrested the former Polish ambassador to Belarus Mariusz Maszkiewicz and Polish journalist Weronika Samolinska.
+In total, over 500 people were arrested during the protests.

-Belarusian state television claimed that two of its reporters were beaten by protesters, Belarusian Association of Journalists doubted the incident occurred, suggesting the reporters were at most hit with snowballs.
-Amidst the unrest, Lukashenko postponed his inauguration, eventually conducting it on 8 April in military uniform.
+Belarusian state television claimed that two of its reporters were beaten by protesters.
+The Belarusian Association of Journalists doubted the incident occurred, suggesting the reporters were at most hit with snowballs.
+Amidst the unrest, Lukashenko postponed his inauguration, conducting it on 8 April in military uniform.
 He blamed the West for inciting the protests.
 He later claimed in November that his true vote count was over 90% and that he had falsified it down to 80% to appear more appealing to Europeans, but they did not appreciate his gesture.